 Time for payment of dividend.

 110) All Dividends shall be paid within the periods specified in Section 251 of the Ordinance.

 Dividend not to bear interest.
-HI) No Dividend payable in respect of a share shall bear interest against the Company.
+No Dividend payable in respect of a share shall bear interest against the Company.

 Unclaimed Dividends.
 112) All dividends unclaimed for one year, after having been declared, may be invested or otherwise made use of by the Directors for the benefit of the Company until claimed, and the Company shall not deemed to be a trustee in respect thereof.

 Payment of dividends in specie.

-113) With the sanction of a General Meeting, any Dividend may be paid wholly or in part by the distribution of specific assets and in particular of paid up shares or debentures of any other company or in anyone or more of such ways.
+With the sanction of a General Meeting, any Dividend may be build wholly or in part by the distribution of specific assets and in particular of paid up shares or debentures of any other company or in anyone or more of such ways.
 Where any difficulty arises in regard to such distribution, the Directors may settle the same as they think expedient, and in particular may issue fractional certificates and fix the value for distribution of such specific assets or any part thereof and may determine that cash payments shall be made to any Members upon the footing of the value so fixed, in order to adjust the rights of all Members, and may vest any such specific assets in trustees upon trust for the Members entitled to the dividend as may seem expedient to the Directors.

+ACCOUNTS

-ACCOUNTS Keeping of accounts.
-114) The Directors shall cause to be kept proper books of account with respect to:- (a) all sums of money received and expended by the Company and the matters in respect of which the receipts and expenditures take place; (b) all sales and purchases of goods by Company; (c) all assets of the Company; (d) all liabilities of the Company, and (e) where the provisions of Section 230(1)(e) of the Ordinance are applicable, such particulars relating to utilization of material or labour or to other inputs or items of cost as may be prescribed.
+Keeping of accounts.

+- 114) The Directors shall cause to be kept proper books of account with respect to:- - (a) all sums of money received and expended by the Company and the matters in respect of which the receipts and expenditures take place: - (b) all sales and purchases of goods by Company; - (c) all assets of the Company; - (d) all liabilities of the Company; and - (e) where the provisions of Section 230(1)(e) of the Ordinance are applicable, such particulars relating to utilization of material or labour or to other inputs or items of cost as may be prescribed.

 Location.

-115) The books of account shall be kept at the Office or at such other place in Pakistan as the Directors may decide and shall be open to inspection by the Directors during business hours.
+115) The books of account shall be kept at the Office or at such other blace in Pakistan as the Directors may decide and shall be open to inspection by the Directors during business hours.
 If the Directors decide to keep the books of account at a place other than the Office they shall comply with the directions contained in the proviso to Section 230(1).

 Period.

-116) The Company shall preserve in good order the books of account of the Company in respect of any financial year for such period as is required by law following the close of that year Inspection by Members.
-117) The Directors shall from time to time determine whether and to what extent and at what times and places and under what conditions or regulations the accounts and books of the Company or any of them shall be onen to the inspection of Members not being Directors and in General Meeting.
+116) The Company shall preserve in good order the books of account of the Company in respect of any financial year for such period as is required by law following the close of that year.

-shall be open to the inspection of Members not being Directors and no Member (not being a Director) shall have any right of inspecting any account or books or papers of the Company except as conferred by the Ordinance or authorized by the Directors or by the Company Annual accounts and reports.
+Inspection by Members.
+17) The Directors shall from time to time determine whether and to what extent and at what times and places and under what conditions or regulations the accounts and books of the Company or any of them shall be open to the inspection of Members not being Directors and no Member (not being a Director) shall have any right of inspecting any account or books or papers of the Company except as conferred by the Ordinance or authorized by the Directors or by the Company in General Meeting.

+Annual accounts and reports.